nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * If the current view of the GUI is already the full list of readers, `listreader` will not refresh or update the GUI.

 Given below is an example usage scenario of how the `listreader` mechanism behaves at each step:
 * Step 1: The user launches the SmartLib application with all of his/her readers already added to the reader list.
-Suppose that the user has entered a command which modifies the list of readers shown on the GUI (e.g. `findreader Tom`), causing the list to only show a subset of readers.
 * Step 2: The user inputs `listreader` to SmartLib, which calls upon `LogicManager#execute()`.
 * Step 3: `SmartLibParser` checks the user input and returns a `ListReaderCommand` to the `LogicManager` if the input is valid.
 * Step 4: `LogicManager` will then call `ListReaderCommand#execute()`, which in turn calls `Model#updateFilteredReaderList()`.